saurabhsingh4/Hello-world/README.md

 ===========

 How are you?
-I am trying to laern R programming
+I am trying to learn R programming